braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/transactional_message_api_campaign.md

 > Transactional Emails are sent to facilitate an agreed-upon transaction between a sender and the recipient.
 This reference article covers how to create a transactional email campaign in the Braze dashboard and generate a `campaign_id` to include in your API calls for our [Transactional Email API endpoint]({{site.baseurl}}/api/endpoints/messaging/send_messages/post_send_transactional_message).

 {% alert important %}
-Transactional Email is only available as part of select Braze packages.
+This transactional email endpoint and transactional campaigns are currently available as part of select Braze packages.
 Reach out to your Braze customer success manager or open a [support ticket]({{site.baseurl}}/braze_support/) for more details.

+Transactional messaging without use of the transactional email campaign, on the other hand, can be sent via an API-triggered campaign.
 {% endalert %}

 Braze's Transactional Email campaign type is purpose-built for sending automated, non-promotional email messages to facilitate an agreed-upon transaction between you and your customers.
 This includes information such as: